ccynth1a/timberplusplus/README.md

  - Any time a LOG_ERROR occurs, this is your fault, if it's something I've done wrong, the program will crash.
 Check that your values when calling a function are within the expected ranges

  - When writing to a filestream that is not stdout, colors cannot be printed

+ - Due to variadic arguments overwriting the default arguments in the log() function, I sadly have not figured out a way to implement format strings as is present in the C version of timber.
+If you have any idea, please just send a PR and I will immediately merge it

  ## Examples